 Experimental Condensed Matter Physics:

 Colloid Physics: My group has done important work in colloidal defects, and driven dynamics in disordered colloid.
-I plan to start a new 2D colloidal glass experiment at Brown in collaboration with Dr. Huaguang Wang and Prof. Zexin Zhang of Soochow University.
-A new graduate student is welcome.
+We are starting a new 2D colloidal glass experiment at Brown in collaboration with our theory colleagues Prof. J. M. Kosterlitz and Prof. R. A. Pelcovits.

 Nanobiophysics: Recent outbreak of coronavirus in my hometown of Wuhan is forcing me to rethink my research in nanobioscience.
 I will update on this topic once I have a better idea on what I can contribute in this field.